mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>encryptionAtRestEnabled</b></td>
         <td>boolean</td>
         <td>
-          Flag that indicates whether Encryption at Rest using Customer Key Management is required for all clusters with a Backup Compliance Policy.<br/>
+          Flag that indicates whether to require Encryption at Rest using Customer Key Management for all clusters with a Backup Compliance Policy.<br/>
         </td>
         <td>false</td>
       </tr><tr>